MicrosoftDocs/learn/learn-pr/aspnetcore/create-razor-pages-aspnet-core/includes/4-explore-razor-pages-project.md

           Content root path: /home/<user>/aspnet-learn/src/ContosoPets.Ui
     ```

-1. Press <kbd>Ctrl+C</kbd> to stop the app.

 If running this app on your own machine, you could direct a browser to `https://localhost:5001` to view the resulting page.

 ## Tour the app

-1. Open the app in your browser by selecting the URL provided in the "**You can launch the app at...**" text.
+1. Open the app in your browser by browsing to https://localhost:5001.

 1. Select the **:::no-loc text="Products Admin":::** link near the top of the page.